-A WARNING ABOUT FORWARD-LOOKING

-STATEMENTS: This document contains "forward-looking statements" as that term is used in the Private Securities Litigation Reform Act of 1995.
+A WARNING ABOUT FORWARD-LOOKING STATEMENTS: This document contains "forward-looking statements" as that term is used in the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements address future events, developments and results.
 They include statements preceded by, followed by or including words such as "believe," "anticipate," "expect," "intend," "plan," "view," "target" or "estimate."
 For example, our forward-looking statements include statements regarding:

-- our anticipated sales, including comparable store net sales, net sales growth and earnings growth; - costs of pending and possible future legal claims; - our growth plans, including our plans to add, expand or relocate stores, our anticipated square footage increase, and our ability to renew leases at existing store locations; - the average size of our stores to be added in 2011 and beyond; - the effect of a slight shift in merchandise mix to consumables and the increase in the number of our stores with freezers and coolers on gross profit margin and sales; - the net sales per square foot, net sales and operating income of our stores and store-level cash payback metrics; - the possible effect of the current economic downturn, inflation and other economic changes on our costs and profitability, including the possible effect of future changes in minimum wage rates, shipping rates, domestic and import freight costs, fuel costs and wage and benefit costs; - our gross profit margin, earnings, inventory levels and ability to leverage selling, general and administrative and other fixed costs; - our seasonal sales patterns including those relating to the length of the holiday selling seasons and the effect of a later Easter in 2011; - the effect that expanding tender types accepted by our stores will have on sales; - the capabilities of our inventory supply chain technology and other new systems; - the future reliability of, and cost associated with, our sources of supply, particularly imported goods such as those sourced from China;

-- the capacity, performance and cost of our distribution centers; - our cash needs, including our ability to fund our future capital expenditures and working capital requirements; - our expectations regarding competition and growth in our retail sector; and - management's estimates associated with our critical accounting policies, including inventory valuation, accrued expenses, and income taxes.
+- · our anticipated sales, including comparable store net sales, net sales growth and earnings growth; - · costs of pending and possible future legal claims; - our growth plans, including our plans to add, expand or relocate stores, our anticipated square footage increase, and our ability to renew leases at existing store locations; - the average size of our stores to be added in 2011 and beyond; - the effect of a slight shift in merchandise mix to consumables and the increase in the number of our stores with freezers and coolers on gross profit margin and sales; • the net sales per square foot, net sales and operating income of our stores and store-level cash payback metrics; - the possible effect of the current economic downturn, inflation and other economic changes on our costs and profitability, including the possible effect of future changes in minimum wage rates, shipping rates, domestic and import freight costs, fuel costs and wage and benefit costs; - our gross profit margin, earnings, inventory levels and ability to leverage selling, general and administrative and other fixed costs; - our seasonal sales patterns including those relating to the length of the holiday selling seasons and the effect of a later Easter in 2011; - the effect that expanding tender types accepted by our stores will have on sales; - the capabilities of our inventory supply chain technology and other new systems; - the future reliability of, and cost associated with, our sources of supply, particularly imported goods such as those sourced from China; - the capacity, performance and cost of our distribution centers; - our cash needs, including our ability to fund our future capital expenditures and working capital requirements; - · our expectations regarding competition and growth in our retail sector; and - management's estimates associated with our critical accounting policies, including inventory valuation, accrued expenses, and income taxes.

-For a discussion of the risks, uncertainties and assumptions that could affect our future events, developments or results, you should carefully review the risk factors summarized below and the more detailed discussion in the "Risk Factors" and "Business" sections in our Annual Report on Form 10-K filed on March 17, 2011.
-Also see our "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+For a discussion of the risks, uncertainties and assumptions that could affect our future events, developments or results, you should carefully review the risk factors described in Item 1A "Risk Factors" beginning on page 10, as well as Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" beginning on page 19 of this Form 10-K.